isovector/certainty-by-construction/src/book/2-numbers.lagda.md

     suc-suc-even : {n : ℕ} → IsEven n → IsEven (suc (suc n))
 ```

-Here we're saying, `suc-suc-even` takes a proof that `n : ℕ` is even, and
+Here we're saying, `ctor:suc-suc-even` takes a proof that `n : ℕ` is even, and
 transforms it into a proof that `suc (suc n))` is even.
 The result is an
 inductive way to show that a given number is even!